lirmm/waves-core/docs/dev_doc/dev_doc.rst

 Adaptor
 -------
-It is a Django module allowing WAVES to communicate with a specified computing infrastructure.
-For each computing infrastructure, WAVES needs a dedicated adaptor.
+It is a Django module allowing WAVES-core to communicate with a specified computing infrastructure.
+For each computing infrastructure, WAVES-core needs a dedicated adaptor.

 Service
 -------
 A service is a bioinformatic tool available online through the http protocol.
 It can be accessed from a web form or through REST API calls.

 Submission
 ----------